-The second extract below shows the title and description of the following map being an attempted reconstruction of the Pavenham Inclosure map that has been lost, was first traced in pencil in 1850, corrected as far as possible with reference to an unknown map from 1832 and also using the Pavenham Inclosure Award from 1770.
+The next extract below shows the title and description of the following map being an attempted reconstruction of the Pavenham Inclosure map that has been lost, was first traced in pencil in 1850 (Inclosure in 1770), corrected as far as possible with reference to an unknown map from 1832 and also using the Pavenham Inclosure Award from 1770.

-The final extract from this reconstructed Pavenham Inclosure map shows the public road number 3 marked on the map from Spring Close that is specifically referred to in the Pavenham Inclosure Award and shown as an awarded road, circled.
-The application route would form part of this awarded road that leads to Chellington Lane as described in the original Inclosure Award.
+The final extract from this reconstructed Pavenham Inclosure map shows the public road number 3 marked on the map from Spring Close that is specifically referred to in the Pavenham Inclosure Award and marked on the map as an awarded road, circled.
+The application route would form part of this awarded road that leads to Chellington Lane.